NativeScript/docs-v7/ui/frame/AndroidFrame.md

   Gets the actionBar property of the currentActivity.
  - **showActionBar** - _Boolean_.
   Determines whether the Activity associated with this Frame will display an action bar or not.
+ - **cachePagesOnNavigate** - _Boolean_.
+  Gets or sets whether the page UI will be cached when navigating away from the page.

 ##### Functions
  - **onActivityRequested(** intent _Intent_ **)** _Object_